Digital camera jargon buster

 Colour reproduction is a digital camera's ability to record colours that are true to life.

-Typically, this is a point-and-shot style of digital camera that lacks an interchangeable lens and an optical viewfinder.
+Typically, this is a point-and-shoot style of digital camera that lacks an interchangeable lens and an optical viewfinder.
 Photos are composed via the LCD screen on the back of the camera.
 They're small enough to carry around in your pocket, and their compact size makes them ideal for travelling.

 Compact system cameras